We all sleep differently, and sometimes, the way we sleep can be uncomfortable.

 Made In: France

-Inexpensive and comfortable as can be, HOKEKI came up with a very close second in our quest to find the perfect pillow for stomach sleepers.
+Inexpensive and comfortable best pillow for stomach sleepers, HOKEKI came up with a very close second in our quest to find the best pillow for stomach sleepers.

 HOKEKI put out a stomach sleeper pillow years ago, which didn’t live up to snuff.
-If you’ve heard mixed reviews about them, just know that they don’t apply to the new design.
+If you’ve heard mixed reviews stomach sleepers pillows, just know that they don’t apply to the new design.

 The typical length between your shoulder and the widest point of your head is about 3.7”, so this goes in between your shoulder and head to cradle your neck wonderfully.